drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 Let's look at flow_controller.
 The logic here happens in one of functions that were discusses in mission triggering research: `Flow_Do_Mission_Now`, `Flow_Do_Mission_At_Blip` or `Flow_Do_Mission_At_Switch`.

-At the end of each of those functions we can find a call to `func_`
+At the end of each of those functions we can find a call to `func_238` which in turn will call other relevant functions like saving stats.
+Among those calls we can find `func_241`

 Let's look at what state 13 does: